KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

     CAmount amount = atof(params[1].get_str().c_str()) * COIN;  // Note conversion from satoshis to coins by multiplication by 10E8
 ```

-Call the `HeirClaim` transaction creation function and return the created transaction in hexademical.
+Call the `HeirClaim` transaction creation function and return the created transaction in hexadecimal.

 ```cpp
     UniValue result = HeirClaim(fundingtxid, amount);